- What does SCHEV stand for?

 - Has the university’s name changed?

 Our institution has undergone significant positive transformations and maturation since 2018.
 In many ways, we are emerging into a new and exciting phase in the university’s history.
 While we want to preserve the legacy of our past, it was equally as important to grow it into something new.The Board of Trustees decided that on January 1, 2020, we will be changing the university’s name to Fairfax University of America (FXUA).
 Our new identity had to satisfy all of the existing expectations of what our original mark stood for, while simultaneously moving the university forward to acknowledge the maturity, accessibility, and excellence reflected in our mission.
+More information on the name change can be found here.

 - I tried to find “Fairfax University of America” on the relevant regulatory agencies, and I am not sure what to look for.